Black History

 Recognition Denied and Then Granted: The Battle for a Name

-In May 1942, Fleet Admiral Chester W. Nimitz, Commander in Chief of the Pacific Fleet, personally awarded Dorie Miller the Navy Cross, the third-highest decoration for valor at the time.
-Miller was the first African American in World War II to receive this prestigious honor.
-However, instead of allowing him to continue serving in combat, the Navy used him for a publicity tour, capitalizing on his image while maintaining the systemic restrictions on Black service members.
+In May 1942, Fleet Admiral Chester W. Nimitz gave Dorie Miller the Navy Cross.
+It was the third-highest award for valor then.
+Miller was the first African American in World War II to get this honor.
+But, the Navy did not let him keep fighting.
+Instead, they used him for publicity.
+They used his image.
+However, they kept the restrictions on Black service members.
+This shows the mixed nature of racial progress during that time.

 A Hero’s Final Sacrifice and Lasting Legacy